bbbradsmith/steps2nes/readme.txt

-This is the future side of Steps2NES, a beginner programming environment for the NES.
+This is the future site of Steps2NES, a beginner programming environment for the NES.